 As I chose the colors to set the scene for that invitation, pastel greens, pinks and purples became the star.
 They made you dream about dancing sugar plums and Christmas wishes come true.

 It’s these colors that inspired this Yarn Wrapped Christmas Tree Ornament.
 I chose a mint green yarn (affiliate) from the knitting aisle and light pink and purple pom poms for decorations.
 The paper mache tree cones make an easy base to wrap the yarn around to create a beautiful Christmas tree. (affiliate)

 This ornament craft is perfect to make at a Christmas party.
 Plan it for your ornament making party or have it as an activity at a Nutcracker themed Christmas party.

 You can also make it as a new Christmas decoration for your own tree.
 Maybe it can commemorate your child’s first dancing or viewing of The Nutcracker.

-Or if you’re performing in The Nutcracker this year, this yarn wrapped tree ornament makes a great cast bonding activity.
-Make them together or give them as a thank you to your fellow cast members.
+Or if you’re performing in The Nutcracker this year, this yarn wrapped tree ornament makes a great activity to make as a cast.
+Craft them together or give them as a thank you to your fellow cast members.